ChainAgnostic/CASA/README.md

 ## **Purpose**

-The CASA is a autonomous alliance dedicated to write standard for blockchain protocol that are not specific to a single chain.
+The CASA is a autonomous alliance dedicated to write standards for blockchain protocols that are not specific to a single chain.
 It aims to have collaborators from all the crypto-space.
-The initiative come from few crypto community members that self-organize with the objective of having unified and efficient process that include the whole ecosystem.
-It aim to make the crypto more seamless and more interoperable between protocols, software and companies.
+The initiative emerged from a few crypto community members that self-organize with the objective of having unified and efficient process that include the whole ecosystem.
+It aims to make the crypto more seamless and more interoperable between protocols, software and companies.

-The CASA have the only goal to organize working group, be a place where all proposals are gathered and to publish final CAIPs and implementation proposals that could be adopted by the community.
+The CASA has the only goal to organize working groups, be a place where all proposals are gathered and to publish final CAIPs and implementation proposals that could be adopted by the community.

 ## **Structure**